-HOME CARE INSTRUCTION AFTER ORAL SURGERY
+HOME CARE INSTRUCTIONS AFTER ORAL SURGERY

 Pain: